jmagman/flutter-wiki/Compiling-the-engine.md

 $ENGINE_DIR/flutter/tools/gn --fuchsia --no-lto
 ```

   * `--unoptimized` disables C++ compiler optimizations.
 On macOS, binaries are emitted unstripped; on Linux, unstripped binaries are emitted
-  * NOTE: `--unoptimized` is broken on Fuchsia at the moment, see: https://github.com/flutter/flutter/issues/74872 to an `exe.unstripped` subdirectory of the build.
   * Add `--fuchsia-cpu=x64` or `--fuchsia-cpu=arm64` to target a particular architecture.
 The default is x64.
   * Add `--runtime-mode=debug` or `--runtime-mode=profile` to switch between JIT and AOT builds.
 These correspond to a vanilla Fuchsia build and a `--release` Fuchsia build respectively.
 The default is debug/JIT builds.
   * For Googlers, add the `--goma` argument when using goma, and add the `--xcode-symlinks` argument when using goma on macOS.